ABC Blog

 Dryer Smells Bad When Running

 A bad smell you detect in the middle of a drying cycle could be caused by a variety of issues.
 If the dryer is new, it might emit an oily, burning smell the first few times you run it.
-This is considered normal, but be sure to contact a professional appliance repair specialist if the odor persists.
+This is considered normal, but be sure to contact an appliance repair specialist if the odor persists.
 You can try to eliminate these new-dryer smells by running your unit for 20 minutes without any clothes inside to “burn off” the oils or dust particles that are causing the smell.

 If your dryer smells like it’s burning when it’s on, the first thing you should do is stop your dryer.